-About a year ago, I lost out on a potential client, and I know for a FACT that it was because of my resistance to hopping on a video call with them.
+In the early days of opening my virtual assistance business, I lost out on a potential client, and I know for an actual fact that it was because of my resistance to hopping on a video call with them.

 If you’re a freelancer or a solopreneur who provides a service instead of products, chances are you occasionally (or a lot!) need to speak with prospective clients too.
-Though some people are fine with phone calls, video chatting on Skype or Google Hangouts is preferred.
+Though some people are fine with phone calls, Zoom chats are preferred.
 You can’t blame people for wanting to hop on a call and get to see you’re a real human and get a sense of who you are before handing over their trust and their money to someone they’ve never met on the internet.
-I also do recognize that many things are more easily explained when you’re talking, so it makes sense to talk it out.
+I also do recognize that many things are more easily explained when you’re talking and can share your screen, so better for clarity efficiency too…

 Don’t fight them; it will only make it worse.
 Try reframing the buzz as excitement, after all, that’s true!
 You’re probably eager to be of service and make a good impression because you’re excited to work with this person.
 It’s fine.
 If the potential client judges you too harshly for being nervous, you probably don’t want to work with them anyway.

 4. Do Your Homework